stackbit-projects/magnificent-dolphin-5d701/content/pages/contact.md

 sections:
   - type: hero_section
     title: Contact Me
-    subtitle: >-
-      Fill out the form below and I will get in touch within 1 business day.
+    subtitle: Fill out the form below and I will get in touch within 1 business day.
     align: center
     padding_top: medium
     padding_bottom: medium
     background_color: none
   - type: form_section
-    content: >-
+    content: >
       ## Pricing

       After a short onboarding call I will be able to provide you with ballpark pricing, followed by a detailed proposal once we discuss the details.

+      多方上的方式多方水电费水电费地方水电费

       ### Proposal

       Your proposal will include several choices in terms of pricing structure and deliverable timeline.

       ### Terms

       If at any point you'd like to cancel our project, you are required to provide a 30-day written notice, after which I will transfer all of your